 Line two mini loaf pans with parchment paper or grease with oil.

 In a large bowl, mash the bananas with a fork.
-Add in vanilla extract, walnuts and dates.
-Mix in the water.
+Add in vanilla extract, walnuts, dates, ground flax seeds and cinnamon.
+Gently add in the water, carbonated water will foam a bit.

-Fold in the flour to make a very moist batter.
+Fold in the flour to make a moist batter.

 Scoop the batter into the two loaf pans.
 Press the batter into the pans evenly with the back of a tablespoon spoon.